GeunhwaJeong/haneul-new/doc/src/contribute/index.md

 Report bugs and make feature requests in the [Haneul GitHub](https://github.com/GeunhwaJeong/haneul/issues) repository using the [Template for Reporting Issues](https://github.com/GeunhwaJeong/haneul/blob/main/ISSUES.md).

-## Provide docs feedback
+## Help docs

+### Ideas
 Send ideas to:
 doc@haneul-labs.com

+### Issues
 And file documentation fixes or requests for improvement at: https://github.com/GeunhwaJeong/haneul/issues/new/choose

 Select the **Haneul Doc Bug** template, adjust fields, and describe the issue.

+### Updates

 You may also make changes to the docs directly in GitHub right here using the **Source Code** link below.

 > **Important:** Make sure you are in the `main` rather than `devnet` branch in the URL.

 Simply edit the file in question and generate a pull request.
+You may even use our [Haneul doc templates](https://github.com/GeunhwaJeong/haneul/tree/main/doc/template) to create overviews and procedures (uses).

+Then send your work our way.
 We will get back to you shortly.

 ## Download Haneul